How I Don't Feel

 2025

 My work explores the fragile relationship between the body and consciousness, questioning what remains when their connection is lost.
 In my series How I Don’t Feel, I investigate derealization—a state where the body becomes distant, and sensation fades.
-This exploration is deeply personal: I first experienced derealization after a period of intense stress, when I found myself completely disconnected from my body.
-The sudden rupture between mind and body left me in a disorienting void, where physical presence felt unreal and unreachable.
+This project stems from my personal experience of a depersonalization episode, when, after a series of psychologically traumatic events, I lost connection with my body.
+No pain, no sexual sensation, no fatigue, no satisfaction.

 Using different mediums, I visualize this detachment through fragmented forms and dissolving figures.
 The layering technique reflects the instability of self-awareness, where identity shifts and disappears, mirroring the experience of losing one’s physical presence.
 My work captures an existential crisis—what does it mean to exist without feeling the body?
 I ask: Do I exist if I cannot feel myself?
 If so, what role does my body play without connection to the mind?